chromatone/chromatone.center/practice/midi/roll/index.md

 ---
 title: Roll
-subtitle: Record all MIDI notes on an infinite roll
+description: Record all MIDI notes on an infinite roll

 cover: midi-roll.png
 date: 2022-06-16